razziel89/go-imapgrab/README.md

 selects all folders first.

 These folder specification have been taken from [`imapgrab`][imapgrab].
-In contrast, though, folders are not separated by commas but the `--folder` flag is provides several times instead.
+In contrast, though, multiple folders are not separated by commas but the `--folder` flag can be provided several times instead.

 To see the full specification for the `download` command, run: